Advanced ECS Features: Exploring Service Discovery and Load Balancing

 Leverage Auto Scaling

-Utilize ECS Auto Scaling to automatically adjust the number of running tasks based on demand.
-Combine it with load balancers for dynamic scaling and efficient resource utilization.
+Set up ECS Auto Scaling to adjust the number of running tasks automatically based on demand.
+Paired with load balancers, it gives you dynamic scaling without manual intervention and keeps resource use efficient.

 Conclusion